+As in any book club, the purpose is to help you share your views.
+You are, therefore, kindly invited to answer the question(s) asked at the end.
 Let the rest of us know what you think!
-As in any book club, the purpose is to help you share your views.
-You are, therefore, kindly invited to answer the question(s) asked at the end of what you are going to read.

 If you have not subscribed yet, click here to be noticed of all new discussions to come in this series.